 Previous works derived constraints for the magnetar burst rate.
-In particular, \citet{CHIME20b} obtained $0.007 < \lambda_{\rm mag} < 0.4$ magnetar$^{-1}$ yr$^{-1}$ at 95$\%$ CL from the detection of FRB 20200428 and the non-detection from a sample of 15 nearby galaxies.
-However, the authors adopted slightly different values than us for the distances and SFRs of the galaxies that are common to our sample (see their Extended Data Table 1) and they considered a lower $\rm SFR_{\rm MW} = 1\ M_\odot$ yr$^{-1}$.
+In particular, \citet{CHIME20b} obtained $0.007 < \lambda_{\rm mag} < 0.4$ magnetar$^{-1}$ yr$^{-1}$ at the 95$\%$ CL from the detection of FRB 20200428 and the non-detection from a sample of 15 NGs.
+However, the authors adopted slightly different values than us for the distances and SFRs of the galaxies that are common to our sample (see their Extended Data Table 1), and they considered a lower $\rm SFR_{\rm MW}$ of $1\ M_\odot$ yr$^{-1}$.
 If we use their values in our estimate, we obtain $\lambda_{\rm mag} < 0.3$ magnetar$^{-1}$ yr$^{-1}$.
 By combining our observations with \cite{CHIME20b}, we can obtain an even further improved upper limit on $\lambda_{\rm mag}$.
-By assuming distance and SFR values presented in Table~\ref{table_gal} for both samples, we recompute the total rate expected from the joint observations (eq.~\ref{eq:predict_upper_limits_final_bin}, \ref{eq:predicted_tot}), which has to be compared with the upper limit obtained from the total observing time ($\sim 1370 \ \rm h$).
-As a result, we obtain $\lambda_{\rm mag} < 0.25$ magnetar$^{-1}$ yr$^{-1}$ at 95$\%$ CL, the most stringent upper limit on the burst rate per magnetar to date.
-In Section \ref{sec:conclusions} we will discuss this result in the framework of the FRB-magnetar connection.
+Assuming the distance and SFR values presented in Table~\ref{table_gal} for both samples, we recomputed the total rate expected from the joint observations (Eqs.~\ref{eq:predict_upper_limits_final_bin} and \ref{eq:predicted_tot}), which has to be compared with the upper limit obtained from the total observing time ($\sim 1370 \ \rm h$).
+As a result, we obtain $\lambda_{\rm mag} < 0.25$ magnetar$^{-1}$ yr$^{-1}$ at the 95$\%$ CL, the most stringent upper limit on the burst rate per magnetar to date.
+In Sect. \ref{sec:conclusions} we discuss this result in the framework of the FRB--magnetar connection.